stefanprodan/openfaas-flux/README.md

 Inside the [ingress](ingress) dir you can find a deployment definition for Caddy.
 Caddy acts as a reverse proxy for the OpenFaaS Gateway and uses the `basic-auth` secret to protect the Gateway system API and UI.
-In order to deploy Caddy edit all manifest in the ingress dir and set the `flux.weave.works/ignore` to `false`.
+In order to deploy Caddy edit all manifest in the ingress dir and delete the `flux.weave.works/ignore` annotation.

 ```yaml
 apiVersion: v1